 “This fine book by Massengale and Dover is a treasure map to the long-buried trove of knowledge, skill, and principle needed to build better places for the human project to dwell in.” — from the Afterword by James Howard Kunstler, author of The Geography of Nowhere and The City in Mind

-“Yes, Happy City is call to action, but John Massengale’s and Victor Dover’s Street Design is the manual.” — Charles Montgomery, author of The Happy City
+“Yes, Happy City is a call to action, but John Massengale’s and Victor Dover’s Street Design is the manual.” — Charles Montgomery, author of The Happy City

-“Street Design is a lucid, practical and altogether indispensable guide for envisioning and creating vibrant 21st century towns and cities.
+“Street Design is a lucid, practical and altogether indispensable guide for envisioning and creating vibrant 21st-century towns and cities.
 It should be required reading for every local political leader, planner, architect, real estate developer and engaged urban citizen in America.” — Kurt Andersen, host of Studio 360 and author of True Believers

 “The best streets in the world’s villages, towns, and cities—whether modest or grand—continually remind one that simplicity is part of the recipe for success in this art.
 The advice of Victor Dover and John Massengale, their historic examples and their own designs, reflect that simplicity.” — from the Foreword by HRH Prince Charles